wp-plugins/metronet-reorder-posts/readme.txt

 1. Upload `metronet-reorder-posts` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 There are no configuration options in this plugin.
 Simply navigate to "Posts" > "Reorder" to change the order of your posts.
 Changes are saved immediately, there is no need to click a save or update button.
+Additional links automatically appear for custom post-types.

 == Frequently Asked Questions ==